 Eurasia and Europe team

-Based in Armenia, Tatev joined openDemocracy in March 2020 as a fellow.
-She is now an assistant editor supporting cross-border investigations in post-Soviet countries.
+Based in Armenia, Tatev joined Tracking the Backlash in 2020 as a fellow; in 2021, she became assistant editor Europe and Eurasia.
+Now she is our Europe and Eurasia editor, supporting the production of ambitious and impactful investigative journalism across the region.
 Previously, Tatev worked as an editor at the leading Armenian media outlets Civilnet and Mediamax.

-Read her article about an Armenian website spreading misinformation and the controversy over its US funding.
-Follow her on Twitter (@tahovhannisyan) and email her with ideas for new investigations in Eurasia and Europe.
+Read her opinion piece on the impact that Russia’s invasion of Ukraine has for an Armenian.
+Follow her on Twitter (@tahovhannisyan) and email her with ideas for new investigations in Europe and Eurasia.

 Claudia Torrisi, 2020 Documenting the Resistance Fellow

-Based in Italy, Claudia has written for our Tracking the Backlash project since 2017.
-In April 2020, she joined the team part-time for six months to focus on our Documenting the Resistance series, which tells the stories of women and LGBTIQ people resisting the backlash.
+Based in Italy, Claudia has written for our Tracking the Backlash projects since 2017.
+In April 2020, she became a fellow for six months to focus on our Documenting the Resistance series.
 She has also contributed to Valigia Blu, VICE and Rai TV in Italy, as well as Al Jazeera.

 Ani Hovhannisyan, 2020 Data Journalism Fellow